ashokmohank/handson/handson/README.md

   > <input type='text' ref={ node=>{
   > this.instancevariable = node; } }\/>
 - when using ref you cannot use 'value' attribute

+## React Router

+> npm install --save react-router-dom

+"exact" does a exact match with the Link to -> Route path BrowserRouter in index.js has to wrapped root component